Previous editions of the European Week of Sport

 2023

-The ninth edition of the European Week of Sport perfectly embodied the values promoted by the European Union, offering an inclusive, innovative and engaging stage.
+The 2023 edition of the European Week of Sport perfectly embodied the values promoted by the European Union, offering an inclusive, innovative and engaging stage.

 It saw more than 11 million participants united in more than 37,000 events held across Europe, involving 40 participating countries.